-The survey was processed by PGS, starting in August 2017 and continuing to August 2018.
-Equator progressively received the various products of processing - On board, Fast Track, Pre-Stack Time Migration ("PSTM") and Pre-Stack Depth Migration.
-They have been installed on our work station.
-During the period, Equator has been monitoring the thorough interpretation of the seismic by Kosmos.
+During 2018, Equator progressively received the various products of processing - On board, Fast Track, Pre-Stack Time Migration ("PSTM") and Pre-Stack Depth Migration, until the processing was finished in August 2018.
+The processing products have been installed on our work station.
+Throughout, Equator has been monitoring the thorough interpretation of the seismic by Kosmos.
 So far, the fairways have been evaluated and prospects identified.
 The work continues with estimation of prospect volumes and, through detailed evaluation of the AVO (Amplitude Variation with Offset) and other attributes, the geological risking.
 At the next technical meeting to be held in early December 2018, Kosmos is expected to present its recommended drillable prospect for Block 5.
 Phase I of the PSC expires in May of 2019 and notice of the intention to enter Phase II and thereby commit to a well must be given 60 days before i.e. mid-March 2019.